-This method of business operations has proved successful; however, as markets become increasingly saturated, and competition within industries rises, it has never been more critical for companies to drive towards customer retention and revenue growth as a team.
+This method of business operations has proved successful.
+However, as markets become increasingly saturated, and competition within industries rises, it has never been more critical for companies to drive toward customer retention and revenue growth as a team.

-Different departments within a company can often get absorbed in their own goals, making coordination challenging.
-Though departments attempt to work towards a common goal, they can unknowingly slow progress by moving in different directions.
+Different departments within a company can often get absorbed in their own short-term goals, making coordination challenging.
+Though departments attempt to work toward a common goal, they can unknowingly slow progress by moving in different directions.

 We’ve learned what it is, but what are some of the benefits of implementing RevOps?